sarimabbas/windowpaper/README.md

 1. Select any image with "wallpaper" in its filename to choose it as the wallpaper.
 2. If no such image is supplied, the app defaults to its own wallpaper.

+If you don't want to supply a wallpaper file every time, you can replace the default inside `WindowPaper.app/Contents/Resources/wallpaper.png`.

 ## Contributing

 The `src/main.py` contains the Python script and virtual environment that powers the app.
 There is only one dependency (Pillow).